Let me tell you about the time I used ten meditations for confidence and self-esteem. And I’ll share the scripts for those meditations with you.

 I took advantage of that.

-When I was at my all-time low, I felt so bad I couldn’t even see straight for one minute.
+When I was at my all-time low, I felt so bad I couldn’t even see straight.
 I was depressed.
 And I was experiencing constant negative thoughts.

-I knew I could use proper meditation for confidence, but I was beyond that.
+I knew I could use meditation for confidence, but I was beyond that.

-I’d broken up with my girlfriend, whom I had moved country for.
-I was 3000 miles from family.
-I was completely alone.
-And honestly, I was terrified about the future.
+I’d broken up with my girlfriend, whom I had moved country to be with.
+I was 3000 miles from family, completely alone, and terrified about the future.

-My level of confidence was 0 out of 10.
+My level of self-worth was 0 out of 10.

 Science shows that we experience 50 000 thoughts per day, and the majority of them include some degree of negativity.

 Well, sitting in that dingy motel room all alone (and some 3000 miles from home after I immigrated to Canada), I think I experienced about a million negative thoughts in one hour.